Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

 6. Create The Habit of Discipline

-One of the biggest benefits of a morning routine is that it creates discipline.
+One of the biggest benefits of creating a set of rituals each morning is that it creates discipline.
 This discipline can positively affect all other areas of your life.
 If you wake up with purpose and a plan with your morning you will show your mind that YOU are in charge.

 Discipline in your life can be the difference between reaching your goals at work, making good decisions about your health, and focusing on your top priorities.